brentsys/brentsys.github.io/about.md

 permalink: /about/
 ---

-This is the Brentsys developmebt blog site where you will find information on upcoming applications et API documentation
+This is the Brentsys development blog site where you will find information on upcoming applications et API documentation